bhaktatejas922/yolov3-pytorch/README.md

 Guided by [YOLOv3 Pytorch implementation tutorial](https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/)

-To run this detection algorithm, after cloning the repo, download pretrained weights by the authors to the repo directory [here](https://pjreddie.com/media/files/yolov3.weights) or by
+To run this detection algorithm, after cloning the repo, download the pretrained weights [here](https://pjreddie.com/media/files/yolov3.weights) or by

 ```